skytin1004/Unlocking-Azure-AI/docs/01/building-a-basic-chatbot-with-azure-openai.md

 > [!NOTE]
 > If it worked, you should see *(.venv)* before the command prompt.

+### Install the required packages

+1. Type the following commands inside your terminal to install the required packages.

+   - **openai**: A Python library that provides integration with the Azure OpenAI API.
+   - **python-dotenv**: A Python library for managing environment variables stored in an *.env* file.

+    ```console
+    pip install openai python-dotenv
+    ```

 ## Setting up the project in Visual Studio Code

 To create a basic chatbot program, you will need two files: